How to use Conditional Formatting in Excel

 Excel Conditional Formatting Examples

-I marked the first column with blue stripes.
-The higher the number in the cell, the longer the formatting toolbar.
+I used blue stripes to format the first column.
+The length of the stripes increases as the value in the cell increases.
 This option can be turned on in a way that I showed in the picture.

 Excel Conditional Formatting Rule Solid Fill